GoogleCloudPlatform/covid-19-open-data/README.md

 ```
 @article{Wahltinez2020,
-  author = "Oscar Wahltinez and Kevin Murphy and Michael Brenner and Matt Lee and Anthony Erlinger and Mayank Daswani",
+  author = "Oscar Wahltinez and Kevin Murphy and Michael Brenner and Matt Lee and Anthony Erlinger and Mayank Daswani and Pranali Yawalkar",
   year = 2020,
   title = "COVID-Open-Data: curating a fine-grained, global-scale COVID-19 data repository",
   note = "Work in progress",